How to Avoid Mistakes in Investor Pitches

 Your passion is what will get investors excited about your business.
-If you seem disinterested or unenthusiastic, investors will assume that you’re not committed to your business.
+If you seem disinterested or unenthusiastic, investors will assume that you’re not committed.

 To avoid this mistake, show enthusiasm for your business.
 Talk about why you’re passionate about it and why you believe in its potential.
-Use storytelling techniques to make your pitch engaging and memorable.
+Use storytelling techniques so that your pitch is engaging and memorable.

 Overemphasis on the product

-To avoid this mistake, make sure you highlight your team and their experience.
+To avoid this mistake, make sure you highlight the market gap, your team and their experience.
 Investors want to know that you have a strong team in place to execute on your vision.
 Also, be sure to explain your business model and how you plan to make money for investors.

 Lack of authenticity